-The appearance of the outside of Authority buildings as well as their interior common areas is important to their marketability.
-Therefore, the Chatham Housing Authority has established a routine maintenance schedule to ensure that they are always maintained in good condition.
+The appearance of the outside of Authority buildings as well as their interior common areas is important to their marketability and keeping up community standards.
+Therefore, the Norwood Housing Authority has established a routine maintenance schedule to ensure that they are always maintained in good condition.
 The components to be maintained include: